yangxiufengsia/PMCTS/README.md

 ## optimization of wavelength property
 > mpiexec -n 4 python example_wavelength.py
 > where 4 is the number of cores or processes to use.
 You can use more cores by changing 4 to 1024 for example.
+The example code used D-MCTS algorithm as default, you can simply change to H-MCTS for your own purpose by checking the source code of example_logp.py.

 # Implement your own property simulator
 > Go to pmcts folder and add your simulator to property_simulator.py